KLM: Delft Blue houses

 Since the 1950s, KLM has presented its World Business Class passengers with a Delft blue miniature traditional Dutch house.
 These miniatures are reproductions of real Dutch houses and are filled with Dutch genever.
 Initially the houses were filled with Bols liqueur, which in 1986 was changed to Bols young genever.

 In 1952, KLM started to give the houses to its First Class passengers.
 With the elimination of First Class in 1993, the houses were handed out to all Business Class passengers.
 The impetus for these houses was a rule aimed at curtailing a previously widespread practise of offering incentives to passengers by limiting the value of gifts given by airlines to US$0.75.
-KLM did not bill the Delft Blue houses as a gift, but as a last drink on the house, which was served in the house.
+KLM did not bill the Delft Blue houses as a gift but as a last drink free of charge, which was served in the house.

 Every year, a new house is presented on 7 October, the anniversary of KLM's founding in 1919.
 The number on the last-presented house thus represents the number of years KLM has been in operation.
-Special edition houses—the Dutch Royal Palace and the 17th century Cheese Weighing House De Waag in Gouda—are offered to special guests, such as VIPs and honeymoon couples.
+Special edition houses—the Royal Palace of Amsterdam and the 17th century Cheese Weighing House De Waag in Gouda—are offered to special guests, such as VIPs and honeymoon couples.